jhogstrom/aoc-highscores/readme.md

 Small
 --
-* Figure out how to show blocked days
-* Move blocked days to database?
 * Fix bugs in leaderboard (see year 2019)
 * Add a generated page with links to all boards (preferably cognito-protected)
 * Adjust cron jobs UTC -> EST